 RQIA's inspections form part of our ongoing assessment of the quality of services.
-Our reports reflect how they were performing at the time of our inspection, highlighting both good practice and any areas for improvement.
+Our reports reflect how the service was performing at the time of our inspection, highlighting both good practice and any areas for improvement.
 It is the responsibility of the service provider to ensure compliance with legislation, standards and best practice, and to address any deficits identified during our inspections.

 Prior to inspection we reviewed the information held by RQIA about this day care setting.
-This included the previous inspection report and Quality Improvement Plan (QIP) and any written and verbal communication received since the previous care inspection.
+This included the previous inspection report and any written and verbal communication received since the previous care inspection.

 The inspection focused on reviewing a range of relevant documents, policies and procedures relating to the day care setting's governance and management arrangements.
-This included checking how care staffs' registrations with the NISCC and/or the NMC were monitored.
+This included reviewing how care staffs' registrations with the NISCC and/or the NMC were monitored.